VirusTotal/yara/docs/writingrules.rst

     for all i in (1..#a) : ( @a[i] < 100 )

 In this case we’re iterating over every occurrence of $a (remember that #a represents the number of occurrences of $a).
-This rule is telling that every occurrence of $a should be within the first 100 bytes of the file.
+This rule is specifying that every occurrence of $a should be within the first 100 bytes of the file.

 In case you want to express that only some occurrences of the string